 pi and password is

-WinSCP is an excellent tool for managing file transfers between a remote computer and a Raspberry Pi — securely.
+WinSCP is an excellent tool for managing file transfers between a remote computer and a Raspberry Pi operating system — securely.
 The ability to save and add multiple profiles make managing file transfers on even a large number of Raspberry Pis easy and efficient.

 With its familiar windows-like file explorer interface, files can be dragged and dropped from one device to another.
 WinSCP is popularly used to connect to Raspbian, Kodi and RetroPie.